 What is the Devil’s Bathtub?

 Don’t expect a typical waterfall.
 The shape is formed as stream water from nearby waterfalls slides down into a pool in a hollowed out sandstone bowl.
 Devil’s Fork Creek flows right through into the tub.
 Not to be outdone by other waterfalls, Devil’s Bathtub in Hocking Hills swirls, rotates, and moves in a turbulent swift motion down to the pool basin and then empties out in the lower falls section of the cave.
-Just don’t get caught trying to hitch a ride.
-Although beautiful, it can be dangerous and is only for viewing purposes.
-Hiker’s have fallen in and gotten hurt so be careful when taking in views of the falls, especially if crossing over the footbridge.

 History of Devil’s Bathtub

 Various stories have been written and changed over time regarding the name’s origin.
 More than 300 million years ago, it started with a shallow sea covering what is now Ohio.
 Over those millions of years, streams carved out gorges from sandstone.
-One stream was Devil’s Fork of Old Man’s Creek by early settlers.
+One stream was named Devil’s Fork of Old Man’s Creek by early settlers.
 Unlike most waterfalls, the Black Hand sandstone at Devil’s Bathtub Hocking Hills has eroded into a natural bowl shape, giving it a unique feature.
 The water then glides on down and hits the bottom of the pool, swirling and foaming all the way to the lower falls below.

 Location of Devil’s Bathtub

 Hocking Hills State Park boasts this beautiful feature, just 0.1 miles south of the Grandma Gatewood trail, south of Upper Falls at Old Man’s Cave.
 When driving from Cleveland, expect about a 3 hour trip, 2 hours from Cincinnati and roughly an hour’s drive to the park from Columbus.
+The hike to the Devil’s Bathtub is a moderately difficult 1.5-mile trail that starts at the parking lot on State Route 374.
+The trail follows a narrow gorge and features several waterfalls and rock formations along the way.

 Devil’s Bathtub Trails